aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/gs1-barcodes/_index.md

 <p align="center"><img src="gs1datamatrixexample.png"></p>

 ## **GS1 UPC-A Coupon Barcodes**
 In ***Aspose.BarCode for Java***, it is possible to generate *UPC-A* barcodes with coupon add-ons in the form of *DataBar Expanded* or *GS1 Code128* barcodes displayed nearby the primary barcode label.
-This can be done also through creating two barcode images separately and then merging them in the same image using special graphic libraries. ***Aspose.BarCode for Java*** allows generating barcodes with coupons in a faster and easier manner.
+This can be done also by creating two barcode images separately and then merging them into the same image using special graphic libraries. ***Aspose.BarCode for Java*** allows generating barcodes with coupons in a faster and easier manner.

-Specifically, ***Aspose.BarCode for Java*** enables creating barcodes with coupon using two formats:
+Specifically, ***Aspose.BarCode for Java*** enables creating barcodes with coupons using two formats:
 - *UPC-A GS1 DataBar Coupon*: *UPC-A* + *DataBar Expanded* coupon
 - *UPC-A GS1 Code 128 Coupon*: *UPC-A* + *GS1 Code128* coupon